Sibyl Moholy-Nagy: Biography

 In 1937, the family emigrated to the United States, settling in Chicago.
 There, Moholy-Nagy assisted her husband in opening the New Bauhaus in October 1937, which was sponsored by the Association of Arts and Industries.
 After the New Bauhaus closed in June 1938, Moholy-Nagy helped her husband open his own school, the School of Design in Chicago in February 1939.
 In 1944 this school was reorganized and renamed the Institute of Design.
 Her husband died in November 1946 (ten years later, the Institute of Design became a department of the Illinois Institute of Technology, IIT Institute of Design).
 She finished copyediting her late husband's book Vision in Motion, which was published in 1947.

-After her husband's death, Moholy-Nagy decided to become an architectural historian and teacher, beginning a productive career publishing many articles and books.
+Following the death of her husband, Moholy-Nagy left the Institute and took teaching positions both at the University of Chicago College and at Bradley University in Peoria, Illinois.
+During this period, she lectured on topics in modern art as well as her late husband’s career specifically.
+It was also during this time that she published her book detailing his life’s work.
+Upon moving to New York in 1951, she would take a teaching position at the Pratt Institute of Design’s architecture program.
+At this juncture of her career, her scholarly focus turned to architecture.
 Her writings built on knowledge from her father, and from her friendships with Walter Gropius and Sigfried Giedion, who she had met through her husband.
-Although she lacked formal credentials, her deep knowledge of architectural history allowed her to secure successive teaching positions in Chicago, Peoria, San Francisco, and Berkeley.

-In 1951, Moholy-Nagy was hired as associate professor of architecture history at Pratt Institute in New York City.
+In 1951, Moholy-Nagy was hired as associate professor of architecture history at Pratt Institute in New York City on the recommendation of Jose Luis Sert.
+She had fabricated her CV to claim she had studied at prestigious German universities.
+Despite this, she has been called “the pillar on which Pratt Institute was built” by Ron Shiffman, for her contributions to broadening and deepening the curriculum at the Pratt Institute, offering students up-to-date, visually attractive and engaging lectures, and exposing students to the architectural legacy of other continents.
+She positioned herself as a teacher for the next generation of architects.
 She taught courses on such subjects as urban history and design, becoming Pratt's first female full professor in 1960.
 She became a respected and acclaimed teacher, a commanding classroom presence using her experiences in acting.
 In spite of this, she retained a secret insecurity about her lack of extensive formal university training.

 Moholy-Nagy resigned in 1969 over a conflict with other faculty about the future direction of the school, then became a visiting professor at Columbia University in 1970.